darrensimio/blog-content/_pages/publications.md

 This spurred my desire to use the best information retrieval tool in the market - Google Search; this saw the birth of this blog.
 Apart from benefitting from the state-of-the-art information retrieval capabilities of the Google Search Engine, I also learned a lot from comments by visitors who are kind enough to share their views and correct my understanding.

 Apart from capturing my learnings, I have also contribute to papers as a reviewer or co-author.
 <h3>Publications</h3>
+<h4><a href="https://web.archive.org/web/20180624072619/https://pragprog.com/news/node-js-8-the-right-way-practical-server-side-javascript-that-scales-in-print-january-pragpub" target="_blank" rel="noopener">Reducing Complexity and Shortening Feedback Loops with Feature Toggles</a></h4>
+Jan, 2018 / PragPub Magazine

+One of the challenges of Continuous Delivery (CD) arises when a feature spans multiple commits, and an urgent fix needs to be released before the development of that feature is complete.
+When a feature is completed and deployed to production, teams also need a way to experiment safely, beta testing with a small group of users and being able to roll back quickly if an undesirable experience is observed.
+Feature toggles to the rescue.
+This article explains this practice, which was common twenty years ago and is being rediscovered today.
 <h4 class="pv-accomplishment-entity__title" style="display: inline !important;"><a href="http://msdn.microsoft.com/en-us/library/windows/apps/jj863142.aspx" target="_blank" rel="noopener">Developing an end-to-end Windows Store app using JavaScript: Hilo</a></h4>
 <p class="pv-accomplishment-entity__subtitle"><span class="pv-accomplishment-entity__date">Nov 29, 2012 </span><span class="pv-accomplishment-entity__publisher"> <span class="visually-hidden">/ </span>Microsoft Patterns &amp; Practices</span></p>
 <p class="pv-accomplishment-entity__description Sans-15px-black-70%">The JavaScript version of the Hilo photo sample provides guidance to JavaScript developers who want to create a Windows 8 app using HTML, CSS, JavaScript, the Windows Runtime, and modern development patterns.
 Hilo comes with source code and documentation.</p>